-Even in the absence of hydrogen bonding, dispersion forces are universally present (as in mercury).
-Because these forces are additive, they can be very significant in long carbon-chain molecules such as those found in oils used in cooking and for lubrication.
-Most "straight-chain" molecules are really bent into complex shapes, and dispersion forces tend to preserve their spaghetti-like entanglements with their neighbors.
+Even in the absence of hydrogen bonding, dispersion forces are universally present.
+In smaller molecules such as ether and benzene, and also in metallic mercury, these forces are so weak that these liquids have very small viscosities.
+But because these forces are additive, they can be very significant in long carbon-chain molecules such as those found in oils used in cooking and for lubrication.
+These long molecules also tend to become entangled with one another, further increasing their resistance to flow.

 The temperature dependence of the viscosity of liquids is well known to anyone who has tried to pour cold syrup on a pancake.
 Because the forces that give rise to viscosity are weak, they are easily overcome by thermal motions, so it is no surprise that viscosity decreases as the temperature rises.